 This can be a really tricky question to answer, especially depending on where you live.
 In some areas, even having a basement can be a tricky prospect.
 However, if you’re looking for a home, whether you’re looking to buy or to build, the time will come up whether having one is something you need, something you want, or something you can live without.
+Then, if it’s something you do want, the question becomes an unfinished or finished basement?
 When making that decision, here are some things to consider:

 A basement is a great way to store things inside the home but outside of the main living areas.
 Things you rarely use such as Christmas decorations, seasonal wardrobes and even things purchased in bulk such as canned groceries, paper towels or toilet paper can be easily stored and accessed as needed.